ikegwukc/Playground/PhDStuff/TransferEntropy/UnderstandingKraskov.md

 TransferEntropy = digamma(k) - maxnorm(digamma(n_x + 1) + digamma(n_y +1)) + digamma(N)
 ```

-I see that the above is being done in compute_TE however there are 4 subspaces instead of just 2 for X and Y.
+I see that the above is being done in compute_TE however there are 4 subspaces that include the embedding values instead of just 2 for X and Y.